As an Amazon Associate we earn from qualifying purchases.

 What Influences the Shape of the Breasts?

-Genetics, hormones, tissue density, and fat mainly contribute to a person’s breast shape.
+Genetics, hormones, tissue density, and weight mainly contribute to a person’s breast shape.
 Other factors such as age, activity levels, diet, and medical conditions may stimulate breast growth and shape.

 How to Change Breast Shape?

-You won’t be able to fully change the shape of the breasts, although wearing a particular kind of bra can contour the breast tissue to your desired shape.
+You won’t be able to entirely change the shape of the breasts, although wearing some kinds of bras can contour the breast tissue to your desired shape.
 You can also do targeted exercises and improve your diet, depending on the shape or effect you want to achieve.

 Conclusion

-Determining your breast shape requires checking for breast fullness, nipple location, projection, root width, and the gap between the boobs.
-We hope this guide can help determine the shape of your breasts to find a properly-fitting bra.
+Determining your breast shape requires checking for breast fullness, nipple location, projection, root width, and the gap between the breasts.
+We hope this guide can help you determine the shape of your breasts so you can find a properly-fitting bra.